mgechev/angularjs-style-guide/README.md

 * Don't use globals.
 Resolve all dependencies using Dependency Injection.
 * Do not pollute your `$scope`.
 Only add functions and variables that are being used in the templates.
 * Prefer the usage of [controllers instead of `ngInit`](https://github.com/angular/angular.js/pull/4366/files).
 The only appropriate use of `ngInit` for aliasing special properties of `ngRepeat`.
 Besides this case, you should use controllers rather than `ngInit` to initialize values on a scope.
+* Do not use `$` prefix for the names of variables, properties and methods.
+This prefix is reserved for AngularJS usage.

 #Modules